ekiwi/simulator-independent-coverage/Readme.md

 ```

 Now we need to build an FPGA image for our instrumented Rocket and BOOM cores with different coverage counter
 widths in order to determine the utilization and `f_max` numbers.
+Unfortunately the more recent version of Vivado
+crashes with a segmentation fault when trying to build the BOOM designs.

-We are going to use a four core RocketChip and a single core BOOM SoC.
+We are going to use a four core RocketChip.
 We've added build recipes for you in `firesim/deploy/config_build_recipes.yaml`.
 Instrumented recipes take the form:

 ```